 4. The Pediatric Caregiver Should Be Up-To-Date with Current Practices

 Healthcare practices and medical treatments advance rapidly.
-Having a pediatric caregiver who participates in continuing education and stays updated with the latest research ensure the best care for your child.
+Having a pediatric caregiver who participates in continuing education and stays updated with the latest research ensures the best care for your child.
 Be aware of this when choosing a caregiver for this capacity.

 5. Are You on The Same Page?

 Many healthcare providers allow you to meet them and ask questions about their style and practice philosophy.
 Your pediatric caregiver will be your advisor regarding the care of your new baby and you as a parent.
-Be open regarding letting him or her know how you prefer your child be treated and nurtured.
+Be open regarding letting him or her know how you prefer your child to be treated and nurtured.
 There are various approaches to parenting.
 Similarly, there are various approaches to treating a child medically.
 For this reason, it is very important to make sure you are on the same page.